 Online Accounts and MakeCode

-An online account is a user account with a provider of online services such as Microsoft or Google.
-MakeCode allows you to sign in using an account with either Microsoft or Google.
+An online account is a user account with a reputable provider of online services.
+While MakeCode does not have its own accounts, MakeCode does allow you to sign-in using an online account with either Microsoft, Google, or Clever.

 Microsoft Account